krauseannelize/labs-python-labex/README.md

 # Labs: Python LabEx

-Collection of selected Python labs from LabEx, organized by course outline.
-These labs reinforce essential Python concepts through hands‑on practice, ranging from foundational syntax to more advanced problem‑solving.
+Collection of LabEx Python labs designed to reinforce essential concepts through hands‑on practice, from basics to advanced topics.

 ## Quick Access